 If you aren’t currently a member of our community, we’d love to have you join.
 Nannies can join our community totally FREE and our Family/Parent memberships start at only $8.99/month!

-Today’s episode is titled, “Can You Afford A Nanny?”.
-This is an important topic that I find myself discussing with families on a daily basis.
+This article is titled, “Can You Afford A Nanny?”
+It’s an important topic that comes up with families on a daily basis.

 Nanny care is the most expensive form of child care out there.